rackerlabs/support-how-to/content/cloud-databases/choosing-the-right-database-with-rackspace-cloud-databases.md

 ---

 Cloud Databases supports MySQL 5.1 and 5.6, Percona 5.6, and MariaDB 10 and
 10.1.
-This article highlights some key aspects to consider when deciding which MySQL-based datastore fits your application best.
+This article highlights some key aspects to consider to decide which MySQL-based datastore fits your application best.

 ### MySQL overview

-MySQL is an open-source database developed by Oracle, and the recommended choice of the MySQL database administrator community.
+MySQL is an open-source database developed by Oracle and is the recommended choice of the MySQL database administrator community.
 MySQL is a good fit for customers who are concerned about maintaining compatibility with upstream, and who prefer a quick release schedule for upstream updates.
 For more